PhilippC/keepass2android/docs/Documentation.md

 * The clipboard based approach can be used as well: Pull the notification bar down and select "Copy username/password to clipboard".
 Then long-tap the field where you want to paste the data.
 A small "paste" button should come up.
 Note, however, that information in the clipboard can be monitored by all apps on your device.

 These options can be used in different workflows:
+### Browser-based workflow
-# Browser-based workflow: If you are browsing the web and need to enter crendentials for a webpage, a simple and powerful workflow is to use the "Share URL" option from the browser's menu.
+If you are browsing the web and need to enter crendentials for a webpage, a simple and powerful workflow is to use the "Share URL" option from the browser's menu.
 Then select Keepass2Android (or KP2A Offline).
 Open your database (if it's not already opened) and select the entry you want to enter (if KP2A did not already select the appropriate entry).
 Use the built-in keyboard or the clipboard to enter the password.
-# Autofill service based workflow: If you have enabled the autofill service and open a (supported) app with a password field, a notification appears in the notification bar.
+### Autofill service based workflow
+If you have enabled the autofill service and open a (supported) app with a password field, a notification appears in the notification bar.
 Select this notification to select the appropriate entry.
 When you return to the app, the password and user field should be filled already.
-# KP2A based workflow for websites: Open KP2A, open your database, select your entry (in this step, the notification bar items should show up already).
+### KP2A based workflow for websites
+Open KP2A, open your database, select your entry (in this step, the notification bar items should show up already).
 Now click the URL link of the entry to open a browser window with the website.
 Use one of the methods described above to enter the credentials.
-# KP2A Keyboard based workflow: When you are in a text field, you can use the Android icon in the notification bar to switch to the KP2A keyboard.
+### KP2A Keyboard based workflow
+When you are in a text field, you can use the Android icon in the notification bar to switch to the KP2A keyboard.
 Hit the KP2A key to select an icon.
 After it's selected, hit the KP2A key again to enter the desired field.

 ## Creating a new account
 Assume you want to create an account on a website.
 If you do not have a database yet, see above.
 As soon as you have a database, you may proceed as follows: